akeneo/pim-community-dev/TESTING.md

 Characteristics:

-- one class is tested at a time
+- no mock
-- no mock for the system you want to test
+- may test several classes at the same time
 - tests only services that perform I/O calls (like Doctrine repositories for instance)

 Examples: